magicdvd/flutter_plugins/md_multi_window/README.md

     let flutterViewController = FlutterViewController()
     // set window's view controllerr
     window.contentViewController = flutterViewController
-    // important!!! it should be set (its memeory is controlled by class MdFlutterWindow with package md_mulit_window) window.isReleasedWhenClosed = false
     // customize your window style as your wish window.titleVisibility = .hidden
     window.titlebarAppearsTransparent = true